 - Home Cooked Food -- There's a huge difference between the Indian food served in restaurants and hotels, and the food that's cooked in an Indian home.
 By staying at a homestay, you'll be able to taste authentic Indian home cooked food, made to order.
 It's a lot lighter, and has more variation and flavor than restaurant food.
 Some homestays even welcome their guests into their kitchen, and let them watch and participate in the cooking process.

 - Unique Activities -- As a guest at a homestay, the focus is on you, and your likes and preferences.
 The hosts are typically very accommodating and will put a great deal of effort into arranging activities that are of interest to you.
 These activities will vary depending on location.
 Exploring a coffee plantation in Coorg, watching a polo match in Rajasthan, herding animals in remote northern India, village visits, picnics, and temple tours are just some of the options.
 Guests are often invited to attend weddings as well.

-- Celebrating Festivals -- There's no better way to celebrate India's many festivals than with an Indian family.
+- Celebrating Festivals -- The ideal way to celebrate India's many festivals is with an Indian family.
 You'll gain a deep appreciation and understanding of what the festival is about, as well as get to participate in the rituals associated with it.

-Staying at a homestay in India is all about immersing yourself in India, rather skimming over it on the tourist trail.
+Staying at a homestay in India is all about immersing yourself in India, rather skimming over it.

 Choosing Your Homestay in India

 While the idea of a homestay might sound quaint and alluring, it's important to choose your homestay wisely.
 As with most accommodations in India, the quality is very variable.
 Those who prefer their privacy may feel more relaxed at a homestay that has separate accommodations for guests, rather than rooms in the family home.
 Also be aware of the type of food that's served.
 Some homestays only prepare vegetarian cuisine, which may be an issue for hardcore meat eaters!